-- 5.19 Given the relatively remote location of the site and the lack of sustainable transport links, a new nuclear power station at Sizewell may result in increased emissions from the transport of goods and labour throughout the construction, operation and decommissioning phases.
-However, there is some potential for the developer to promote increased use of public transport through provision of appropriate transport links. - 5.20 Complementary carbon emission mitigation measures should include sustainable design and construction, sustainable and low carbon technologies and transport, and potential increased investment in public transport and renewable energy services infrastructure. - 5.21 Potential Effects on Climate Change: A new nuclear power station on the site would have positive long-term effects on climate change during the operational stage compared to conventional sources of energy, contributing positively to the East of England's climate change objectives.
+- 5.19 The establishment of a new nuclear power station will contribute positively to climate change objectives at a local and national level.
+Short term increases in greenhouse gases during the construction and decommissioning phases of a new nuclear power station will be outweighed by the savings in overall emissions during the lifetime of the facility compared to fossil-fuel powered stations of equivalent output. - 5.20 Given the relatively remote location of the site and the lack of sustainable transport links, a new nuclear power station at Sizewell may result in increased emissions from the transport of goods and labour throughout the construction, operation and decommissioning phases.
+However, there is some potential for the developer to promote increased use of public transport through provision of appropriate transport links. - 5.21 Complementary carbon emission mitigation measures should include sustainable design and construction, sustainable and low carbon technologies and transport, and potential increased investment in public transport and renewable energy services infrastructure. - 5.22 Potential Effects on Climate Change: A new nuclear power station on the site would have positive long-term effects on climate change during the operational stage compared to conventional sources of energy, contributing positively to local and national climate change objectives.
 A lack of sustainable transport options to the site may result in increased emissions from the transport of goods and labour, but these emissions could be partially mitigated with green travel plans and investment in public transport.